 Barangay Botique, Laoac, Pangasinan 2437

 Physical Address: Barangay Vacante

 Driving north, there is a fairly large, hand-painted green sign on the left side of the McArthur Highway pointing the way to Vacante.
 If you come from Urdaneta by tricycle, your driver will probably have to stop and ask directions several times.
-The church is two miles from the turn-off—not far past where the road becomes gravel only.
-It’s on the right, just before a sharp turn to the left.
+The church is on the right two miles from the turn-off—not far past where the road becomes gravel only.

 #4 Camp 7 Kennon Rd., Viewpoint